-The district's management policies include the following:
+The district's management policies include:

-- Three-to-four years of historical data, outside data sources, and mostly line-item estimates to develop the budget; - The budget can be amended as necessary throughout the year and the board receives detailed monthly budget-to-actual reports; - The district maintains an annually updated 10-year capital improvement plan, which identifies project costs.
-It has started setting a portion of its reserves for future capital projects. - Use of two different multiyear financial forecasts; - An investment policy that requires compliance with state investment laws; and management reports investment holdings to the board monthly;
+- Three-to-four years of historical data, outside data sources, and mostly line-item estimates to develop the budget; - The budget can be amended as necessary throughout the year and the board receives detailed monthly budget-to-actual reports;

-- · No debt management policy; and - A formal general fund reserve policy equal to 10% of expenditures.
+- The district maintains an annually updated 10-year capital improvement plan, which identifies project costs.
+The district has started setting a portion of its reserves for future capital projects. - The district uses two different multiyear financial forecasts; - · The district has an investment policy that requires compliance with state investment laws and management reports its investment holdings to the board monthly; - The district does not have a debt management policy; and - The district has a formal general fund reserve policy equal to 10% of expenditures.